open-feature/dotnet-sdk-contrib/src/OpenFeature.Contrib.Hooks.Otel/README.md

 ### Example

 The following example demonstrates the use of the `OpenTelemetry hook` with the `OpenFeature dotnet-sdk`.
-The metrics are sent to a `prometheus` OTLP collector running at `localhost:4317`.
+The metrics are sent to the `console`.

 ```csharp
 using OpenFeature.Contrib.Providers.Flagd;